AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 - Create your own `equals` method for a class
 - Practice `if` statements and coding skills

-<mark >You may recall that the String class is included in the Java language package.</mark>  When you create a String object from its class, the object is a reference variable.
+<mark >You may recall that the String class is included in the Java language package.</mark>  [See java.lang)] https://docs.oracle.com/javase/8/docs/api/java/lang/package-summary.html  When you create a String object from its class, the object is a reference variable.
 For example, the following declarations create two String reference variables.

 `String s1 = null;`
 `String s2 = new String("HELLO");`